Maurice Cullen (boxer): British champion

 Cullen fought three more fights, winning two and losing the third to American Lloyd Marshall by a ninth-round knockout.
 He then defended his title for the third time, in a rematch against Vic Andreeti.
 The bout was in April 1967 at the New St James Hall, Newcastle upon Tyne.
 Cullen again won on points over fifteen rounds in front of a packed hall, despite a late scare due to a cut near his eye.

 Cullen fought and won two more bouts, one in Helsinki, Finland and the other in Madison Square Garden, New York City.
 He then defended his title for the fourth time, against Ken Buchanan, a 22-year-old Scot with twenty-three straight wins to his name.
 The bout was in February 1968 at the Hilton Hotel, Mayfair, London.
 Buchanan fought a fast, aggressive fight forcing Cullen to back-pedal.
 He caught Cullen with a number of solid punches, putting him down twice in the sixth and twice more in the ninth.
 He finally caught Cullen with a flurry of punches as he started to tire in the eleventh, and after going down, Cullen was unable to beat the count.
-He had been replaced as champion by a boxer who would go on to be world light-heavyweight champion.
+He had been replaced as champion by a boxer who would go on to be world champion.
 Cullen had retained the British title for nearly three years.

-Cullen carried on fighting for two more years, and had seven more bouts, including a defeat in Sao Paulo, Brazil, and a victory and a defeat in Copenhagen, Denmark.
+Cullen carried on fighting for two more years, and had seven more bouts, including a defeat in São Paulo, Brazil, and a victory and a defeat in Copenhagen, Denmark.
 He fought his last bout on 14 January 1970 against Victor Paul, in Solihull.
 As usual he won on points.